Aivero is a platform for capturing, compressing, transporting, and inspecting 2D and 3D video.

 Furthermore, the server provides compressed 2D and 3D video infrastructure from the DeepCore devices.
 The APY can also be installed in this device to have increased control over data exporting.

 The DeepCores are deployed using Nvidia's Jetson platform or Raspberry Pi devices, which stream data acquired from 3D and 2D video cameras to the DeepServer, handling the data's compression and video transport.

 These devices can be managed in the web UI generated by the DS.

 - Remotely view live camera feeds in the comfort of their browser

 - Record 2D and 3D video with state-of-the-art compression

 - Playback multiples files in one view to inspect recordings

 - Easily reconfigure the system

 - Programmatically access the video data from the central server in Python

-If you already have a DeepServer and DeepCoreDevice set up have a, just head over to the usage overview
+If you already have a DeepServer and one (or more) DeepCoredevices set up, just head over to the usage overview